VT AJ Bell Responsible Screened Growth fund

 Military involvement not excluded

-Find funds that do not exclude companies with military contracts - this may include medical supplies, food, safety equioment, housing, etc. See fund literature for further information.
+Does Not exclude companies with military contracts - this may include medical supplies, food, safety equipment, housing, technology etc.

 Civilian firearms production exclusion

-Find funds with a written civilian firearms exclusion policy - meaning that they will not invest in companies that make (or perhaps also sell) handguns made for non-military users.
+Has a written civilian firearms exclusion policy - meaning that they will not invest in companies that make (or perhaps also sell) handguns made for non-military users.
 Gilts & Sovereigns

 Invests in gilts / government bonds

-Find funds that invest in loans issued the government, commonly known as gilts or government bonds.
+Invest in loans issued the government, commonly known as gilts or government bonds.
 These may or may not be ringfenced for specific projects (see additional options).
-See fund literature for any selection criteria.

 Invests in sovereigns subject to screening criteria

-Find funds that invest in financial instruments issued by governments, but will only hold those that meet certain environmental and or social criteria.
+Invest in financial instruments issued by governments, but will only hold those that meet certain environmental and or social criteria.
 This may, for example mean certain assets are excluded in line with eg Freedom House research.
-Strategies vary, see fund literature for more information.
+Strategies vary.
 Banking & Financials

 Invests in financial instruments issued by banks